vfegger/Parser/README.md

 >
 > 6.0

-This is how two (2) vector of three (3) elements of type double (11) would be represented inside the file.
+This is how two (2) vectors of three (3) elements of type double (11) would be represented inside the file.